 Southern Connecticut has a few small but delightful waterfalls along pretty and clear streams, and this is one of them.
 There really is not anything particularly alluring about this small waterfall, but hiking to the falls involves strolling along a well-signed 2.3 mile loop in the largest of Wallingford's network of conservation properties (68 acres).
 The woods have some attractive segments, and the stream is arguably one of the purest in the county.

 The falls are located in a pretty and deep ravine, but the trail only travels along its rim.
 As such, the 13-foot plunge can only be safely seen from about 35 vertical feet above it.
 The falls hang off an overhanging ledge quite dramatically for its small size.
-From our birds-eye vantage point, it looks like there was a small space behind the falls, which is quite rare for New England.
+From a birds-eye vantage point, it looks like there was a small space behind the falls, which is quite rare for New England.
 Scrambling to the base of the falls is generally considered dangerous, and is therefore discouraged.